+This Learning Support course provides co-requisite support in mathematics for students enrolled in MTH 110.
 The material covered in this course is parallel to and supportive of the material taught in MTH 110.
-Emphasis is placed on providing students with additional academic and noncognitive support to facilitate success in the paired MTH 110 class.
-This course produces institutional, nontransferable credit only and will not satisfy the requirements for degrees and certificates.
+Emphasis is placed on providing students with additional academic and noncognitive support with the goal of success in the students' paired MTH 110 class.
+This course produces institutional, non-transferable credit only and will not satisfy the requirements for degrees and certificates.
+This course is intended for students who are not majoring in science, engineering, commerce, or mathematics (i.e., students who are not required to take calculus).
+Credits 1

-MTH 100 with a minimum grade of C or appropriate placement score in mathematics.
+MTH 098 with a minimum grade of C or appropriate placement score.
+(Note that MTH 109 is required for students moving directly from MTH 098 to MTH 110.)

-MTH 110
+MTH 110C